Ryan Neufeld: Buffalo Bills

 In 2003, Neufeld was signed by the Buffalo Bills to be used as a backup fullback and tight end.
 His best statistical season came in 2004 as a backup tight end, when he registered 6 receptions for 61 yards.

 On December 22, 2005, he was placed on the injured reserve list with a knee injury.
 On November 12, 2006, he suffered a serious tendon injury in his foot and was again placed on the injured reserve list on November 16.
 In 2007, he was declared inactive in 7 of the last 10 games.
 He wasn't re-signed at the end of the season.

-Florida Tuskers (UFL)
+Florida Tuskers

 Neufeld was signed by the Florida Tuskers of the United Football League on September 8, 2009.
 He missed several games after being injured and finished with 2 receptions for 6 yards and one touchdown.

-Omaha Nighthawks (UFL)
+Omaha Nighthawks

 In 2010, he was selected by the Omaha Nighthawks in the United Football League expansion draft.
 He suffered a torn PCL during training camp and was lost for the season.

 Personal life

 Neufeld is active in the Garth Brooks’ foundation Teammates for Kids and is the current director of football operations for the Miracle League of Frisco.
+He was formerly married to Dawn Neufeld, with whom he shares two children together.